qicosmos/sms_client/README.md

 # sms_client
-a async client for sms platform
+an async client for sms platform